 Are you considering replacing your home exterior siding?
 We’ve got your questions answered!
-It’s a huge project emotionally and financially.
+It’s a huge project, both emotionally and financially.
 That said, our brick&batten experts have some advice to help you make an informed decision before you go ripping off your home’s cladding.

 An option to be considered is repairing your existing siding.
 If you’re looking at simple cracks or minor weather damage, replacing may be overkill!
 However, water has a tendency to find its way into the smallest of cracks, creating more damage and rot.
 If that’s the case, replacing is definitely your best option.

-Question 2 // I think I need new siding, when is the weather the best to replace?
+#2 // I think I need new siding.
+When is the weather the best to replace it?

 Insurance should always be considered before replacing house siding.
-It doesn’t hurt to contact your insurance, especially if you’ve noticed cracks or damage in the siding.
-If it is storm damage, that’s a bonus because many times insurance will pick up the cost to replace to repair!
+It doesn’t hurt to contact your insurance company, especially if you’ve noticed cracks or damage in the siding.
+If it is storm damage, that’s a bonus, because many times insurance will pick up the cost to replace or repair!

 Siding replacement is NOT a DIY project unless you are contracted to do so.
 A professional will get the job done right, which will save you money in the long run.
-Also, their work is usually insured, so if it’s not done correctly it can be redone at no cost to you.
+Also, the work of a professional is usually insured (and this is something to ask when hiring someone!), so if it’s not done correctly it can be redone at no cost to you.

-Question 7 // When I google fiber cement siding it says “hardieplank.”
+#7 // When I google fiber cement siding, it says “hardieplank.”
 Is there a difference?

 No. James Hardie is a popular manufacturer of fiber cement siding.
-Sometimes siding is referred to as hardieplank because of this.
+Because of this, sometimes this type of siding is referred to as “hardieplank.”

-Our first recommendation is always defining the siding problem and really analyze if your siding needs to be repaired or replaced.
+Our first recommendation is always to define the siding problem and analyze if your siding needs to be repaired or replaced.

-Second, if you decide to replace, get a contractor to find what caused the problem with the siding… could it be weather?
+Second, if you decide to replace your siding, get a contractor to find what caused the problem… could it be weather?

-Next, if you suspect the problems are weather related, get your insurance company involved.
+Next, if you suspect the problems are weather-related, reach out to your insurance company.

-Finally, reach out to brick&batten.
+Finally, our brick&batten team is ready to help you with a virtual exterior design.
 Let us take the guesswork out of your choices by selecting the correct color and style for your home, giving you the ability to make informed decisions before having your siding repaired or replaced.
+Get started today.